 Eating out?
 Take a photo of the restaurant’s menu to let Google Lens give you more information about the individual dishes, including the best dishes in the restaurant.
 You can also tap Select Restaurant to let the app search for nearby establishments in your area.
 It can also suggest recipes for the dishes you select.

-Other cool things you can do with Google Lens
+Cool things you can do with Google Lens on your iPhone or iPad

 Those mentioned above are just features of Google Lens that you can use in real-time.
 Below are other ways you can use Google Lens on your iPhone or iPad.

-Reverse image searching on an iPhone or iPad is one of the most popular features of Google Lens.
+Reverse image searching is one of Google Lens’s most popular features.
 This is ideal if you have an image of the item you want to search for—like an outfit someone wore or a destination your friend went to last weekend.

 To begin your search, tap Allow photo access, and choose Select Photos or Allow Access to All Photos.
 Then do the following: